 For this reason, most manufacturers avoid selling individual 18650 or 2170 cells since loose lithium-ion battery cells are considered dangerous.

 In a Nutshell: Lithium-ion battery cells give you more energy for the size, don’t have battery memory, charge faster, and hold their charges longer.
 The trade-off is higher cost and a tiny risk of fire as seen in certain cell phones and hoverboards.

 Up to this point, we’ve been talking about lithium-ion cells.
 While some lithium-ion battery packs are made up of just one cell, most power tool batteries use multiple cells.
 Engineers wire battery packs to charge or discharge the entire group of cells at the same time to provide more power and/or runtime than a single cell can do on its own.

 Building a Power Tool Battery Pack

-When it comes to building a lithium-ion battery for a power tool, manufacturers take the individual cells we’ve been describing so far and wire them with serial connections in groups of 3 (10.8V/12V max), 5 (18V/20V max), 10 (36V/40Vmax), or more (usually for outdoor power equipment).
-The more cells you connect with serial connections, the higher the voltage goes.
+When it comes to building a lithium-ion battery pack for a power tool, manufacturers take the individual cells we’ve been describing so far and wire them with serial connections in groups of 3 (10.8V/12V), 5 (18V/20V), 6 (21.6V/24V), or 10 (36V/40V).
+Larger batteries have even more.
+Usually, these are reserved for outdoor power equipment or much larger tools.
+The more cells you connect in serial, the higher the voltage goes.

-Taking those groups of cells, manufacturers then encase them in a way to help dissipate heat, protect it from dirty and sometimes wet jobsite conditions, and sometimes add electronic chips to protect it during charging and use.
+Taking those groups of cells, manufacturers then encase them.
+This helps dissipate heat and protect the cells from dirty and sometimes wet jobsite conditions.
+They sometimes add electronic chips to protect it during charging and use.
 Viola!
 You have a power tool battery pack.

-In a nutshell: A power tool battery takes individual lithium-ion cells and puts them together in a pack that also help cool the battery and monitor its state electronically.
+In a nutshell: A power tool battery takes individual lithium-ion cells and puts them together in a pack that also helps cool the battery and monitor its state electronically.